Teaching in Secondary Education Curriculum & Education Specialist in School Curriculum and Instructional Planning (M.A.T. to Ed.S.)

 • 3.0 GPA required for the Education Specialist degree

-• No more than two grades of C may be applied to the Master's degree (includes grades of C+ & C-)
+• No more than one grade of C may be applied to the Master's degree (includes grades of C+ & C-)

 • No grade of D or below may be applied to the Master's degree (includes grades of D+ & D-)